Bottles, jars, and wooden items

-Here are the four wide mouth jars in my collection, all from BC.
+Here are the five wide mouth jars in the collection, all from BC.
 These were used for vegetable storage (possibly including ginger and most likely pickled vegetables).
 The largest is just under 8" tall.
 They were called "turnip jars" by the bottle diggers.
 The one on the left was dug on Vancouver Island.
 It has a rough, slanted rim top where the others have rounder tops:

 This page was again getting too long so I have put the globular pots and barrel jars on their own page.
 Take the link GLOBULAR JARS & BARREL JARS to see this large part of the collection!

 Straight-sided jars from BC and Oregon.
 The green jar and the smallest jar came from Oregon, the others are from BC.
 The green jar is unique, I haven't seen another in any other collection or illustration.
 Recently, during a visit by the people from CINARC, I was told they have seen 2 other green straight-sided jars.
 One is in an Idaho museum, missing the top.
 The other is in a private collection maintained by an antique shop in Port Townsend, Wa.
 That one is complete with a top.

 Neither of the others had Chinese characters on the bottom.
 The characters on this jar indicate that it held dried orange peel, possibly used in cooking or as medicine.